 Since inositol supports healthy cell and hormone signaling, it's not surprising that it could also help your thyroid.
 Interestingly, its impact on blood sugar may play a role, as there's a link between insulin resistance and Hashimoto’s,an autoimmune thyroid condition.

 Thyroid hormone synthesis,metabolism, and thyroid autoimmunity are all greatly affected by myo-inositol.
-Low MI could increase the risk of developing hypothyroidism, but supplementing with MI might help (especially when combined with selenium) and even lower thyroid antibodies associated with Hashimotos.
+Low myoinositol could increase the risk of developing hypothyroidism, but supplementing with myoinositol might help (especially when combined with selenium) and even lower thyroid antibodies associated with Hashimotos.

 Inositol Dosage for Thyroid